ViktorDY/field-report-generator/readme.txt

 | Backend | Node.js + Express |
 | AI | GitHub Models API (gpt-4o-mini) |

 The architecture is intentionally model-agnostic — swapping the AI provider requires changing only the backend API call.
-In a production context this would use Claude, which is what Ditio uses internally.
+In a production context this can use paid models of Claude, Gemini, etc.

 ---